zohaibasghar/zohaibasghar/README.md

 I am a Full-stack web developer with a love for turning ideas into reality through code.
 With 3 years of experience, I have honed my skills in various technologies, including:

 - **Programming Languages**: Javascript, TypeScript, Node, CSS, HTML
-- **Frameworks and Libraries**: React, NextJS, TailwindCSS, React Native
+- **Frameworks and Libraries**: React, Redux, NextJS, Vite, Sass, TailwindCSS, React Native
 - **Databases**: MongoDB
 - **Tools and Technologies**: Git, GitLab, GitActions